goldjunge91/cms-testing/README.md

 - npm or yarn
 - A Supabase account and project
 - OpenAI API key
-- Clerk account for authentication
+- Clerk account for authenticationdeno --version

 - UploadThing account for file uploads

 ## Installation